j-be/cert-manager-webhook-desec/README.md

 ### Deploy an Issuer

 An example `ClusterIssuer` is provided in the `examples/letsencrypt-staging-issuer.yaml` file.
-It uses the letsencrypt staging server, but it can be adapted for the letsencrypt production server or other acme server.
-It can also be adapted to an `Issuer` instead of a `ClusterIssuer` if it should only server a single namespace.
+It uses the letsencrypt staging server, but it can be adapted for the letsencrypt production server or other acme server. `Issuer` can be used instead of `ClusterIssuer` if you only want to issue certificates in a single namespace.

 ### Deploy a Certificate